cloudbase/ceph-windows-installer/README.rst

   * Create C:\\etc\\ceph folder.
 Inside, create a ceph.client.admin.keyring file with the required configuration (you can copy it from an osd server).
   * Manually start the service

-Copy devcon.exe from https://cloudbase.it/downloads/devcon.exe to the ceph-windows-installer/Binaries folder.

 Build instructions
 ------------------